The trails at Misery Bay Provincial Park are open all year!

 Misery Bay is a day use park only and visitors will see a new pay rate in effect for day use.

-The Pay and Display unit has been moved into the parking lot at the trail entrance that leads to the Visitor Centre and is turned off until next May.
+The Pay and Display unit has been moved into the parking lot at the trail entrance that leads to the Visitor Centre and is operational

 Day use fees as set by Ontario Parks are now for a vehicle with all occupants included in fee.
 Fees are as follows: